JeanArkantos/Frontend_Mentor_Project/02 - Flexbox Crash Course/README.md

 # Testimonials grid section

 This project was made to learn a little more about Flexbox.
+[Link to the online repository on Vercel](https://frontend-mentor-project-tau.vercel.app)

 It was made with the help of a video from [Traversy Media](https://www.youtube.com/watch?v=3YW65K6LcIA), despite that, I made some solutions different from the one presented in the video, like a @media for 400px resolution.